MustardForBreakfast/ToyProblems/README.md

 ## Reviewing this Repo

-Each prompt has its own .js file, which contains paraphrased instructions for each prompt in the first few lines.
+Each prompt has its own .js file, which contains paraphrased instructions for the prompt along with my solution code.